README

 cd fget

-The make install command will compile the fget executable and place it in your GOBIN directory.
+mise install installs the pinned project tooling, and mise run install compiles the fget executable and places it in your GOBIN directory.

 Usage